A Guest Testimony from Oguta George Brother Oguta contacted me…

-- He gave me light and understanding as I read scriptures, participated in church activities, and that one eventful day in front of the bulletin board and when I was singing in church.
+- He gave me light and understanding as I read scriptures, participated in church activities, and revealed Himself to me that one eventful day in front of the bulletin board and when I was singing in church.

 - He gave me the freedom to make decisions and figure things out on my own but he was always watching for my return.
 At the first sign of turning, he ran to me like the father of the lost (prodigal) son and whispered the idea to call Bob Johnson to help me.